-To provide Google services, products, and features

-- We process the terms you search for in order to return results. - We use the IP address assigned to your device to send you the data you requested, such as loading a YouTube video. - We use unique identifiers stored in cookies on your device to help us authenticate you as the person who should have access to your Google Account. - Photos and videos you upload to Google Photos are used to help you create albums, collages, and other creations that you can share. - when you purchase services or physical goods from us, we use your shipping address or delivery instructions for things like processing, fulfilling, and delivering your order, and to provide support in connection
+Why and how we process data What data is processed Legal grounds To provide Google services, products, and features Examples of processing activities: The information processed will depend on how you use Google services and your settings but The legal grounds for processing this information will depend on how you use Google services and your We process the terms you search for in order to return results. could include the following: Things you create or provide settings but could include the following: To perform a contract with you, We use the IP address assigned to your device to send you the data you requested, such as loading a YouTube video.
+We use unique identifiers stored in cookies on your device to help us authenticate you as the person who should have access to your Google Account.
+Photos and videos you upload to Google Photos are used to Create or provide to us: Content you create, upload, or receive (like photos, videos, emails, docs and spreadsheet s).
+Google Dashboard allows you to manage information associated with specific products. contract with you, such as loading a YouTube video, or processing, fulfilling, and delivering your order when you purchase services or physical goods from us.
+When necessary for our legitimate interests and those of third parties, including to: Provide, maintain, and improve services to meet the needs of our help you create albums, collages, and other creations that you can share.
+Personal information that you provide us the needs of our users .
+For example, using contact info (like names and When you purchase services or physical goods from us, we use your shipping address or delivery instructions for things like processing, fulfilling, and delivering your order, and to provide when you create a Google Account (like your name and password, phone number, date email addresses) of people you interact with in Google products to make it easier to find who you're looking for when you of birth, or support in connection want to share and with the product or service you purchase.

-The information processed will depend on how you use Google services and your settings but could include the following:

-- Things you create or provide to us:

-- Content you create, upload, or receive (like photos, videos, emails, docs and spreadsheet s).
-Google Dashboard allows you to manage information associated with specific products.

-- Personal

-information

-that you

-provide us

-when you

-create a

-Google

-Account (like

-your name

-and

-password,

-phone

-number, date

-of birth, or

-The legal grounds for processing this information will depend on how you use Google services and your settings but could include the following:

-- To perform a

-contract with you,

-such as loading a

-YouTube video, or

-processing, fulfilling,

-and delivering your

-order when you

-purchase services or

-physical goods from

-us.

-- When necessary for our legitimate interests and those of third parties, including to:

-- Provide. maintain, and improve services to meet the needs of our users.
-For example, using contact info (like names and email addresses) of people you interact with in Google products to make it easier to find who you're looking for when you want to share and

-Why and how we process with the product or

-- with the product or service you purchase.

-- We process your payment information when you buy extra storage for Google Drive.

-- We can use contact info (like names and email addresses) of people you interact with in Google products to make it easier to find who you're looking for when you want to share and communicate with these people in other Google services like Gmail, Photos and Assistant.

-- A flight confirmation email you receive may be used to create a "check-in" button that appears in your Gmail.

-- Google also collects

-information about you
+- We process your payment information when you buy extra storage for Google Drive. - We can use contact info (like names and email addresses) of people you interact with in Google products to make it easier to find who you're looking for when you want to share and communicate with these people in other Google services like Gmail, Photos and Assistant. - A flight confirmation email you receive may be used to create a "check-in" button that appears in your Gmail. - Google also collects information about you from publicly accessible sources.
+For example, if your name appears in your local newspaper, Google's Search engine may index that article and display it to other people if they search for your name.
+Or, if your business's information appears on a website, we may payment information).

-from publicly

-accessible sources.

-For example, if your

-name appears in your

-local newspaper,

-Google's Search

-engine may index that

-article and display it to

-other people if they

-search for your name.

-Or, if your business's

-information appears

-on a website, we may

-payment information).

-- Information that we collect as you use our services:

-- Information about your apps, browsers & devices, such as unique identifiers tied to the browser, application, or device you're using; and information about the interaction of your apps, browsers, and devices with our services, (like IP address. crash reports, and
+- Information that we collect as you use our services: - Information about your apps, browsers & devices, such as unique identifiers tied to the browser, application, or device you're using; and information about the interaction of your apps, browsers, and devices with our services, (like IP address, crash reports, and system activity).
+Information about your activity in our services, search terms, browsing history such as your

-- Information

-about your

-activity in our

-services,

-such as your

-search

-terms,

-Chrome

-browsing

-history